echeran/smile-of-murugan/webbook/chapter11.md

 a terrible shrew.
-I heard myself illiterate workers in the textile mills of Maturai speak of "Kōvalom” and “Karņi”; in their version, too, the classical Mātavi was transformed into Mākati, the corrupt daughter of a *devadāsi* by name of Vasantamālā.3
+I heard myself illiterate workers in the textile mills of Maturai speak of "Kōvalom” and “Karņi”; in their version, too, the classical Mātavi was transformed into Mākati, the corrupt daughter of a *devadāsi* by name of Vasantamālā.[^folk-version-daughter-servant-characters]

+[^motive]: Navy.
+216: ēti *lalan kavalai kavarra* | *orumulai arutta tirumāvunni*.
+*Puṟam* 278: en / *mulaiyaru* ttiṭuven *yān* (v.1. *mulaiyaruttiṭukuvan).*

+[^poem-by-kannaki]: T. P. Meenakshisundaran, *HTL,* p.
+43.

+[^folk-version-daughter-servant-characters]: In the original poem, Vacantāmalai is a servant-girl and companion of Mātavi.

-The cult of Pattiṉi is alive in a few places in Kerala 4 and Ceylon, as a minor cult connected with fertility rites and marriages.
-However, twelve or fifteen hundred years ago, the cult of Pattiṉi, the goddess of chastity, must have been rather important and widely-spread throughout today's Tamilnad, Kerala and Ceylon.5
+The cult of Pattiṉi is alive in a few places in Kerala[^kerala-worship-kannaki] and Ceylon, as a minor cult connected with fertility rites and marriages.
+However, twelve or fifteen hundred years ago, the cult of Pattiṉi, the goddess of chastity, must have been rather important and widely-spread throughout today's Tamilnad, Kerala and Ceylon.[^ceylon-kannaki-statues]

+[^kerala-worship-kannaki]: In Cranganore on the West Coast, Durgā-Bhagavati is still worshipped as *Orraimulaicci* "The woman with one breast".
+Cf. also N. Vanamamalai, "The Folk motif in Silappadikaram", Proc.
+I *International Tamil Conference* *Seminar* II (1966) 138-63.

+[^ceylon-kannaki-statues]: There exists a number of beautiful bronzes of Pattiṉi of Ceylonese *provenience* (probably the best known among them being the great statue of the standing goddess in the British Museum, 10th Cent., and a small but charming sitting Pattiṉi from Trincomalee, 10th Cent.).
+Cf. also H. Neville (1887) (transl.)
+"The Story of Kovalan.
+Ceylon Tamil Version", Tamil *Culture* X2 (1963) 72-84.

 The story must have been well and widely known, and this is the reason why the poet of *Cilappatikāram* “could afford to be irritatingly allusive and terse in important narrative passages and lingers